Infinity (comic book): New Avengers – "The Cull Obsidian"

 Thanos' Black Order begin their invasion of Earth, attacking New York, Atlantis, and Wakanda in search of the Infinity Stones.
-In Attilan, Black Bolt calls a meeting with the other members of the Illuminati to inform them of Thanos' true purpose.
+In Attilan, Black Bolt calls a meeting with the Illuminati to inform them of Thanos' true purpose.

 Part 2 – "Fall"

 Most of the alien empires try to stop the Builders, which causes some catastrophic results.
-The Black Order arrives on Attilan where they demand a tribute of young Inhuman heads that range from the ages of 16 and 22.
-Using the Terrigen Codex, Black Bolt discovers that Thanos was using the demand for a tribute as a cover-up to kill his lost Inhuman-descendant son whose actual identity and location are unknown to him.
+The Black Order arrives on Attilan, demanding Inhumans as tribute.
+Using the Terrigen Codex, Black Bolt discovers that Thanos was using the demand for a tribute as a cover-up to kill his lost Inhuman-descendant son, whose actual identity and location are unknown to him.

 New Avengers – "The Thanos Seed"

 Black Dwarf retreats after finding a heavy resistance in Wakanda, causing his expulsion from the Black Order.
 Using the Terrigen Codex, the Illuminati embark on the search for Thanos' son Thane, but are stopped by the appearance of a new incursion in Australia.
 Before reaching a decision about what to do about the other Earth, the Illuminati are greeted by an Aleph arriving from the other Earth.
-The Aleph leads them to the Builders of that universe who explained that the early death of the Multiverse had led to the collapse of the superflow (the space between universes that they used to traverse them).
-In order to avert disaster and ensure the Multiverse survives, the Builders across the multiverse have decided to destroy all Earths, thus hopefully stopping the incursions.
+The Aleph leads them to the Builders of that universe, who explain that the early death of the multiverse led to the collapse of the superflow (the space between universes that they used to traverse them).
+In order to avert disaster and ensure the multiverse survives, the Builders across the multiverse have decided to destroy all Earths, thus hopefully stopping the incursions.
 Since the Builders of Earth-616 had failed in their mission, these Builders urged the Illuminati to destroy their own world.